ansible/ansible-documentation/docs/docsite/rst/tips_tricks/ansible_tips_tricks.rst

 ---------------------------

 A system can be in multiple groups.
 See :ref:`intro_inventory` and :ref:`intro_patterns`.
-If you create groups named for the function of the nodes in the group, for example *webservers* or *dbservers*, your playbooks can target machines based on function.
+If you create groups named for the function of the nodes in the group, for example, *webservers* or *dbservers*, your playbooks can target machines based on function.
 You can assign function-specific variables using the group variable system, and design Ansible roles to handle function-specific use cases.
 See :ref:`playbooks_reuse_roles`.